Rec. Sports Coach's Welcome Packet

 - To ensure that equipment is accounted for and maintained in usable condition.

-- To leave facilities in the same, if not better, conditions than were found when the team arrived.
+- To leave facilities in the same, if not better, conditions than was found when the team arrived.

 Requirements: